Melody-Lisa/blissboost/README.md

 ### Code Used

+* [Code Institute non-relational database management systems module](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+NRDB_L5+2022_Q3/courseware/58bca0e827fc46bc862c5e2aeec97468/a4e711e56b114afaace001a03afd1c63/): The entire module was revisited to help set up the app and ensure CRUD functionality across the site.

 * [Materialize](https://materializecss.com): Code from this page was used and adapted to create various features across the site, including the navbar, footer, cards for different sections of pages and floating action buttons.

 * [Mini Tales](https://github.com/adampgiles/CI_PP3_MT): Code from this CI project used to create the like buttons functionality.

+* [Stack Overflow](https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask): This thread was used to create the route for custon 404 page.

 * [W3Schools](https://www.w3schools.com/howto/howto_js_toggle_password.asp): Code used to show/hide password inputs from here.